Blog Header Background

 Using Flexible Scheduling as a Recruitment Tool

-So, how can healthcare organizations use flexible scheduling to recruit talent?
-The Harvard Business Review suggests that organizations provide clear guidelines on the types of scheduling flexibility they offer in their online job description.
-Whether they offer remote work, reduced hours, asynchronous schedules, job sharing and/or compressed work weeks… communication is key.
-Creating a centralized approval process (such as mobile scheduling) ensures that the system remains impartial and everyone has the same chance to obtain desirable shifts.
+How can healthcare organizations use flexible scheduling to recruit top talent?
+Organizations must provide clear guidelines on the types of scheduling flexibility they offer directly in their job descriptions.
+Whether they offer asynchronous schedules, shift swapping, or compressed work weeks, clarity is crucial.

-Through continuous online engagement, healthcare leaders & managers can connect and collaborate with physicians, nurses, and front desk staff.
-Healthcare workers can connect to ask questions and have them answered from anywhere.
-Miscommunication is eradicated, and staff remains focused on their common goal of providing patients with the best healthcare experience possible.
+Creating a centralized approval process through mobile scheduling ensures that the system remains impartial and all staff have equal opportunity to obtain desirable shifts.
+Through continuous digital engagement, healthcare leaders can seamlessly collaborate with physicians, nurses, and front desk staff.
+Miscommunication is eradicated, and staff remains strictly focused on providing patients with the best healthcare experience possible.

 About the author: